 Responsible business conduct can help companies advance their management systems, attract investors, better manage supply chains and retain employees.
 That’s why companies worldwide are increasingly aware that doing business with integrity is the right way to do business.

 ICC works to champion evidence-based policies to shape the multilateral trade and investment agenda as a driver of growth, jobs and development.
-We are the leading business voice in the World Trade Organization and other international fora – including the G20.
+We are the leading business voice in the World Trade Organization and other international forums – including the G20.